ferparra/My-Readwise/pages/On Aug 1, I Woke Up And... (highlights).md

 	  And it was making me miserable. ([View Tweet](https://twitter.com/awilkinson/status/1445749875480555532))
 	- It turned out that I had been doing the digital equivalent of eating chocolate cake every minute of every day. ([View Tweet](https://twitter.com/awilkinson/status/1445749903699767305))
-	- Constant dopamine hits, every waking minute.
+	- Constant [[dopamine]] hits, every waking minute.
 No wonder it felt like nothing was satisfying anymore.

-	  My dopamine hits had switched to the pain side.
+	  My [[dopamine]] hits had switched to the pain side.
 The addiction side.

 	  My life was...too good?
 I had overstimulated myself with interesting, exciting things. ([View Tweet](https://twitter.com/awilkinson/status/1445749911035674627))
-	- In the interview and her book Dopamine Nation, Dr. Lembke shares stories about college patients that would walk into her office at Stanford saying they lacked motivation and felt numb.
+	- In the interview and her book [[Dopamine]] Nation, Dr. Lembke shares stories about college patients that would walk into her office at Stanford saying they lacked motivation and felt numb.

 	  https://t.co/Pt8UmlL7r2 ([View Tweet](https://twitter.com/awilkinson/status/1445749913585815552))
-	- As she learned about their lives, it turned out that they spent hours a day on social media and gaming, two of the most dopamine-heavy things you can do outside of taking drugs. ([View Tweet](https://twitter.com/awilkinson/status/1445749917364862978))
+	- As she learned about their lives, it turned out that they spent hours a day on social media and gaming, two of the most [[dopamine]]-heavy things you can do outside of taking drugs. ([View Tweet](https://twitter.com/awilkinson/status/1445749917364862978))
-	- Nothing could compete with the Fortnight and the Instagram feed—both programmed to trigger dopamine like a casino game. ([View Tweet](https://twitter.com/awilkinson/status/1445749920355344404))
+	- Nothing could compete with the Fortnight and the Instagram feed—both programmed to trigger [[dopamine]] like a casino game. ([View Tweet](https://twitter.com/awilkinson/status/1445749920355344404))
 	- Chocolate cake (video games) vs. broccoli (college lectures).

 	  In contrast, everything else in their lives seemed like it had the volume turned down.
 A phenomenon seen in drug addicts. ([View Tweet](https://twitter.com/awilkinson/status/1445749928181989380))